BECOME A LOCAL FAMILY SPONSOR

 Frequently asked questions

-A child or village sponsorship is a recurring financial donation made by an individual, organisation or company, in which the funds are set aside for the specific purpose of supporting the children and young people in our programmes on a long-term basis.
+All sponsorships are recurring financial donations made by an individual, organisation or company, in which the funds are set aside for the specific purpose of supporting the children and young people in our programmes on a long-term basis.

-When you sponsor a child or young person you follow them on their journey through childhood and into an independent life.
-As a village sponsor you will follow all children and young people and their everyday life in one of our programmes.
+When you sponsor a child or young person, you follow them on their journey through childhood and into an independent life.
+As a local family sponsor, you support all children and young people in one of our programmes and receive information about all activities at that specific location.

 Taking on a sponsorship is a voluntary commitment and not a binding contract.
 Our aim is to build lasting relationships with our sponsors and guarantee financial support for the children and young people in our programmes as well as the supporting facilities.
 The children and young people in our care leave the international sponsorship programme when they move from the programme or at the latest when they turn 23 years old.